Overview

 Settlement & Important Updates

-- On April 25, 2024, the Honorable Angel Kelley for the United States District Court of Massachusetts granted preliminary approval of a $2.275 million settlement and, pending final approval, the settlement will establish significant injunctive relief to tenant applicants who rely on vouchers and may be subjected to SafeRent tenant screening.
-The hearing for final approval of the settlement is scheduled for November 18, 2024.
+• On November 20, 2024, the Honorable Angel Kelley for the United States District Court of Massachusetts granted final approval of a $2.275 million settlement.
+The settlement also establishes significant injunctive relief to tenant applicants who rely on vouchers and may be subjected to SafeRent tenant screening.

 Other Rulings & Motions